gabearod2/omni_control_ws/README.md

-# Omnidirectional Control
+# SHPE Omnidirectional Control Workspace

 ## Introduction and Scope

 This repository contains a ROS2 Humble workspace allowing for real time deployment of SSD molbilenet for object capture.
+Students and other contirbutors can create their own controllers to test and deploy on the robot.

 ## Startup